NETWAYS/ElasticArmor/doc/04-Authentication.md

 called backends.
 If multiple backends are configured, a client has authenticated itself once one of them succeeded with the authentication.

+A role can be defined for each backend which will then act as default role for all clients for which authentication has succeeded.
+To define a default role simply configure it as usual and set its name on a backend by using the option *default_role*.

 Each backend has a name which is also the name of the INI section.
 The type of backend is denoted by the option *backend* and may be followed by backend-specific options.